jColeChanged/josh.meanings/README.md

    can provide your own by adding a new `defmethod`.

-   When calling the library the implementation will default to `afk-mc`.
-If you aren't familiar with this, it is an initialization scheme that approximates k-means++ without requiring assumptions about the data using monte carlo markov chain sampling.
+   When calling the library the implementation will default to `afk-mc` which is the assumption free approximation of `k-means-++`.

- - Assumes that datasets will be larger than memory, but smaller than disk.
+ - This library assumes that datasets will be medium data - larger than memory, but smaller than disk.
 Callers must provide a reference to the file which contains the dataset or a lazy sequence so that the dataset is never fully realized in memory.
 The library leverages `techascent.ml.dataset` to handle dataset serialization and deserialization.

-   The following input formats are accepted:

-    - Lazy sequences
-    - CSV files
-    - Arrow files
-    - Arrow streams
-    - Parquet

    Some file types aren't well suited to high performance serialization and deserialization.
 The `:format` keyword controls